rails/rails/guides/source/getting_started.md

 dollar sign `$` should be run in the command line.
 Verify that you have a current version of Ruby installed:

+TIP.
+A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
+Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use [Rails One Click](http://railsoneclick.com).

 ```bash
 $ ruby -v
 ruby 2.0.0p353
 ```

+If you don't have Ruby installed have a look at [ruby-lang.org](https://www.ruby-lang.org/en/downloads/) for possible ways to install Ruby on your platform.

 To install Rails, use the `gem install` command provided by RubyGems:

 ```bash
 $ gem install rails
 ```

-TIP.
-A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
-Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use [Rails One Click](http://railsoneclick.com).

 To verify that you have everything installed correctly, you should be able to run the following: